pretix/pretix/doc/admin/config.rst

     max_size_image = 12
     ; Max upload size for favicons in MiB, defaults to 1 MiB max_size_favicon = 2
-    ; Max upload size for email attachments in MiB, defaults to 10 MiB max_size_email_attachment = 15
+    ; Max upload size for email attachments of manually sent emails in MiB, defaults to 10 MiB max_size_email_attachment = 15
+    ; Max upload size for email attachments of automatically sent emails in MiB, defaults to 1 MiB max_size_email_auto_attachment = 2
     ; Max upload size for other files in MiB, defaults to 10 MiB ; This includes all file upload type order questions max_size_other = 100